You must log in as admin

 ||Specify a value in this field to modify the password used by the admin account.
 Leaving this field

-blank will have no affect on the password.
+blank will have no effect on the password.

 |Restrict to localhost